 What a Group Lesson Looks Like

 We then commence work.
-I use a lot of manipulatives within lessons, these are things children can touch and move.
+We use a lot of manipulatives within lessons, these are things children can touch and move.
 It can range from cards to counters, dice to number or letter strips.
-In addition, I will also use a lot of games.
-It is my opinion that children learn best through play.
-As part of my degree covers outdoor learning we may also spend time outside.
-I have a large and secure garden where learning can occur.
+In addition, we will also use a lot of games.
+It is our opinion that children learn best through play.

 We usually cover 4 different concepts within a lesson.
 This is irrespective of the subject area being taught.
 This variety helps keep children motivated and interested.